m0lentum/molentum.github.io/content/blog/2024/sf-colliders/source.md

 results in more possible ways to intersect.
 {% end %}

-![Illustration of a rectangle and a circle, along with their potential separating axes.](sat_sep.png)
+![Illustration of a rectangle and a triangle, along with their potential separating axes.](sat_sep.svg)

 So, a simple separating axis test that tells us whether or not two convex shapes intersect goes as follows: